 |Meeting pattern||2nd Tuesday of the Month at 2.00-4.00 pm|

 The aim of the group has shifted from its original focus on the elements and the Periodic Table.
 We now look at the role of Chemistry in Everyday Life.
 We are much more involved in looking at how Chemistry impacts on our everyday life.
 The group still works in the same way in that each person takes it in turn to prepare then present a 45 to 60 minute talk on their chosen topic.
-Some of the areas covered in 2019 were:

 - April 13th Helen will make a presentation on the topic of "Lab on a Chip"

 So as you can see it is very much a self-taught group with each person taking it in turn to research and present roughly an hours’ worth of information on their selected subject.
 This is generally followed by another hour of discussion loosely based around the topic of the presentation, but it can easily slide off into other interesting avenues.
 We have the ability to show PowerPoint/Photo file presentations via a laptop linked to a TV.
 Through this system we can also play YouTube and other website video clips.
 Some presenters use the modern technology others use paper copies and handouts.
 Both are perfectly fine.